FACTBOX-Sports react to Russia's invasion of Ukraine | Sports-Games

 Premier League clubs Manchester United and Everton have suspended sponsorships with Russian companies, while UEFA and German club Schalke 04 cancelled their partnerships with Russian energy company Gazprom.
 SQUASH

-The World Squash Federation said it would relocate the 2022 World Junior Championship from St Petersburg to a different location.
+The World Squash Federation said it would relocate the 2022 World Junior Championship set to take place in St Petersburg.
 SWIMMING

 Swimming global governing body FINA called off the World Junior Swimming Championships that were to take place in Kazan, Russia.
 TAEKWONDO